 - Boosts immune system health

 As a healthy fat, it also helps to fight cancer.
 One of the things we know about cancer cells is that they can’t use fats.
 Cancer cells need glucose, or sugars, which carbs break down into, to fuel themselves.
 We can help starve cancer by providing a diet that contains more healthy fats and fewer carbohydrates.

+Make sure you buy MCT oil that doesn’t have lauric acid.
 Most dogs love the taste.
 A general recommended daily dose is about 1 tsp per 10-20lbs of body weight.
 Start slowly and work your way up to that.

 One of the reasons kelp is so good for dogs is that it’s full of trace minerals.
 Our soils are becoming so depleted that they’re mineral deficient, so we need to look for other sources of trace minerals.
 The ocean is providing these minerals.
 It’s the lifeblood of the planet.